-Passing through these non-tourist, non-expat focussed towns and villages made me realise that many could offer 'my perfect' lifestyle.
+Passing through these non-touristy, non-expat focussed towns and villages made me realise that many could offer 'my perfect' lifestyle.

-At Faro, we had to change to a local train to Tavira.
+At Faro, we had to change to the local east-bound train to Tavira.
 And from there, we'd take an Uber or taxi to Santa Luzia.

 The Faro station is basic, with no information boards, the announcements in Portuguese and many confused people.
-This situation making it necessary for train Information to pass from passenger to passenger.
+This informal situation making it necessary for train Information to pass from passenger to passenger!

-The final station of the eastern train line is Vila Real de Santo Antonio.
+The final station of this eastern train line is Vila Real de Santo Antonio.
 Just over the river border from Spain.

 On this ride, the only vaguely interesting town we saw was Olhao.
 Later after doing some research, we decided that it didn't warrant a second look.